Your home may be legally overcrowded if there are not enough rooms or space for the number of people who live there.

 Contact us if you think you may be living in an overcrowded property.

 Under housing law, there are two ways to calculate if your home is overcrowded.

-One way is by the number of rooms for people to sleep in.
+- By the number of rooms for people to sleep in.
 This is called the room standard.

-The other way is by the amount of space in the home and the number of people living in it.
+- By the amount of space in the home and the number of people living in it.
 This is called the space standard.

 Statutory overcrowding is when there are too many people living in your home using either of the calculations.

 |No of rooms

 This standard does not include children under 10.

 |8.4-10.1 square metres (90-19 square feet)